AustraliaSim/aussim-docs/docs/constitution/index.md

 ### Limitations on holding a position

-* Guardians, Moderation Team members, Justices, and members of the Electoral Commission cannot be a Member of Parliament, Senator, President/Governor-General, a candidate in an election or any other similar canon position or role.
+* Guardians, Administrators, members of the Events Team, and members of the Electoral Commission cannot be a Member of Parliament, Senator, President/Governor-General, a candidate in an election, a member of a party, or any other similar canon position or role.
-* Guardians or Moderation Team members cannot hold any other position (except Community Manager).
+* Guardians and Administrators cannot hold any other position (except Community Manager).

 ### Making decisions